Red Bull Have Sperm In It

 Conclusion

 The myth that Red Bull contains bull sperm is just that—a myth.
 The key ingredient in question, taurine, is synthesized in labs and has nothing to do with animal byproducts.
-Understanding the science behind the ingredients in your favorite products can help you dispel such rumours and make informed decisions about your consumption habits.
+Day to day, understanding the science behind the ingredients in your favorite products can help you dispel such rumours and make informed decisions about your consumption habits.
 So, the next time you reach for a can of Red Bull, you can do so with the confidence that you're enjoying a beverage free from any questionable animal ingredients.